Hear, O Israel, Jehovah our God is one Jehovah. – (Deuteronomy 6:4, Green’s Literal Translation)

 A married couple do not literally become one fleshly being.
 The man, after marriage, still has his own sentiency, his own thoughts and his own self, and a woman after marriage still has her own sentiency, her own thoughts, and her own self.
 The marriage union does not make the two one sentiency as is claimed for each of the members of the alleged triune God, that is, they are all three claimed to be omniscient.

 Some claim that they the expression “one flesh” means that the two are the same substance, as is claimed for the trinity.
-Obviously, the expression “one flesh” in one Genesis 2:24 does not mean the same thing that “one substance” is claimed for the trinity, for the trinity claims that all three persons of the alleged trinity are all omniscient, thus all one sentient being, since all three, being omniscient, would have all have the same sentiency.
+The problem is that a man and woman are both of the same substance before they get married, thus their becoming “one flesh” does not mean that they become of the same substance when they are joined together in marriage.
+Obviously, the expression “one flesh” in Genesis 2:24 does not mean the same thing that “one substance” is claimed for the trinity, for the trinity claims that all three persons of the alleged trinity are all omniscient, thus all one sentient being, since all three, being omniscient, would have all have the same sentiency.
 Nor does the idea of “one flesh” in the marriage union mean that they both, as a result to the marriage, then became the same flesh substance (or “nature” as trinitarians often express it), as some have argued, since the man and woman already are of the same fleshly substance before marriage.
 Thus all mankind is spoken of as “one flesh”, in the sense of actual substance, but all mankind do not constitute one sentient being. — 1 Corinthians 15:39.

 Nor is it that the two who become married are one sentient being, and no longer two sentient beings, for then there would be no such thing as a married “couple”.
 Nor do either one of the two equal the whole of the union, as is claimed for each person of the alleged trinity, in that is claimed that each person of the trinity is wholly God, not part of God.
 The man and woman who come together are still each only part of that union; neither is equal the whole union.